yuvaramsingh94/Behaviour-cloning-for-self-driving-car/README.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with a model which i am femilier with and work through other models by imcreasing the depth , adding more conv layers , changing the number of nodes in the fully connected layers

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the Lenet  . the lenet has a powerful image classification properties , this model works good on strainght roads but not on curves .

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+After going through a lot of neural network papers , i found Nvidia's selfdriving cars paper provided by udacity . after going through the paper , i modified the conv layers to fit the image shape 160X320X3 provided by the simulator

+my model consist of 5 conv layers fitted with max pool and 4 fully connected layers followed by a single node . it  takes 160X320X3 as input and spits out 1 stearing angle

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+after training this model , i was able to drive arount the given track autonomously without leaving hte track

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+this is my final model
 ![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+To create a more generalized model to drive the car , i started collecting the training data from the muddy track (easiest one) . i drove two laps around the track . one lap in the opposite side , one lap on the other track (the had one)

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 23000 (aprox) number of data points.
+I then increased  this data by fliping the images , using the right , left images to serve as a recovery image (if my model sees those image  , it stears hard towerds the center)

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I shuffled the training data nad used 30% for validation data

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+i used these data to train and test my model , i run my model for 10 epochs and saved it under the name modelNvidiaMax_2.h5 . using this model, i was able to drive the car within the road as shown in hte video